desi-ivanov/img2img-stylegan/README.md

 ```

 ## Acknowledgements

-This work was supported by [EIDOSLab](https://github.com/EIDOSlab).
+This was supported by [EIDOSLab](https://github.com/EIDOSlab) and [Università degli Studi di Torino](https://www.unito.it/).
 The code is heavily based on [StyleGAN2-ada-pytorch](https://github.com/NVlabs/stylegan2-ada-pytorch).